JuanVillaM/11-to-do-app/README.md

 # Information
-:pencil: :pencil: :pencil: *Good morning everyone, with great emotion I can say that here is my first command application with NodeJS, where you can do multiplication tables with NodeJS commands, I hope you enjoy* :pencil: :pencil: :pencil:
+:pencil: :pencil: :pencil: *Good morning everyone, with great emotion I can say that here is my first command application with NodeJS, where you can create, update, and delete your "To-do-tasks" with NodeJS commands, I hope you enjoy* :pencil: :pencil: :pencil:
 > Juan Villa

 ## Development Server